 After taking over the retirement home formerly run by her late mother, a young woman (Jackie Kerin) starts to worry that a pattern of unexplained deaths and strange visitations is repeating itself.
 Tony Williams’ cult feature began development as a black comedy about murderous Kiwi caterers, before morphing into this moody gothic mystery — the first horror film directed and written by Kiwis (though it was ultimately shot and set in Australia).
-Years after winning best film at Sitges Fantastic Film Festival, fanboy Quentin Tarantino praised it as “mesmerising”.
+Years after winning best film at fantasy film festivals in Sitges and Paris, fanboy Quentin Tarantino praised it as “mesmerising”.

 Made on a wind-up Bolex camera, The Sound of Seeing announced the arrival of 21-year-old filmmaker Tony Williams.
 Based around a painter and a composer wandering the city (and beyond), the film meshes music and imagery to show the duo taking inspiration from their surroundings.
 The Sound of Seeing served early notice on Williams' editing talents, his love of music, and his dislike of narration.
 It was also one of the first independently-made titles screened on Kiwi television.
 Composer/author Robin Maconie later wrote pioneering electronic music.